Al3k5a24/Plugin-preview-generator/ReadMe.md

 ---

-## 🤝 Contributions

-If you want to collaborate on:
-- enhanced sandbox security,
-- multi-environment preview generation,
-- automatic video previews,

-please open an issue or submit a pull request.

----

 > **“See it before you buy it.”**
 Enable customers to preview digital assets safely, reducing friction in digital marketplaces.